austince/flink-ci-flink/docs/ops/deployment/docker.md

 ## Flink with Docker Compose

-[Docker Compose](https://docs.docker.com/compose/) is a convenient way to run a group of Docker containers locally.
+[Docker Compose](https://docs.docker.com/compose/) is a way to run a group of Docker containers locally.
 The next chapters show examples of configuration files to run Flink.

 ### Usage